Updated 4/27/2026

 In statehouses, lawmakers are advancing proposals to establish dedicated funding streams, codify high-quality tutoring in statute, integrate tutoring into required academic interventions, and pilot new delivery models, including artificial intelligence–enabled supports.
 At the same time, the Trump administration has elevated high-quality tutoring as a priority within competitive grant programs and recently released millions of dollars to support these efforts, underscoring continued national attention to the strategy.

-So far, one bill has been enacted.
-In Virginia, H.B.
-29, the state’s biennium budget, appropriates $250,000 in each year to EduTutorVA to provide targeted tutoring.
+- Virginia H.B.
+29, the state’s biennial budget, appropriates $250,000 annually to EduTutorVA to provide targeted tutoring.
 EduTutorVA delivers high-impact virtual tutoring by trained college tutors to students in high-needs schools.

 Other states are pursuing alternative funding mechanisms.
 New Jersey’s S.2591 would establish the High Efficiency Accelerated Learning Grant Program, a competitive, state-matched initiative to fund research-based tutoring programs.
 The bill would require the Department of Education to set performance standards and maintain a public list of qualified providers.
 A.1445 would create a refundable gross income tax credit of up to $500 for families who purchase high-impact tutoring services.
 New Jersey lawmakers are also considering additional matching grant programs.